textileio/papers/draft.md

 --------------------

 To create a useful application, developers start with `Models`.
-A Model is essentially the public API for the Thread/Event Store (see [@sec:Models]).
+A Model is essentially the public API for the Thread/Store (see [@sec:Models]).
 For example a develper might create a new Store, with Models to represent `Contact` information, as well as perhaps a mobile phone's `CameraRoll`.
 This would create a new Store under-to-hood (with